2026-2027 ERAS Residency Application Guide

 June – August

 You can only register for ERAS once.
 Do your utmost to ensure your application is flawless.
 DO NOT certify your application before you are absolutely sure it is complete, accurate, and exactly what you want to submit.
-You can only certify your application once—doing so will lock in your application, making it unchangeable for the rest of the application season.
+You can certify your application only once.
+Doing so locks it in and makes it unchangeable for the rest of the application season.

 Get all of your details in order and continue fine-tuning your application.
 Check in to ensure your letters of recommendation are confirmed, get feedback on your personal statement, and make final decisions about which residency programs you want to apply to.

 Request your relevant transcripts (USMLE, COMLEX-USA, MSPE, etc.) during this time.
-You should also begin interview prep during these months so that you are prepared and able to present your best self on the residency interview trail.
+You should also begin interview prep during these months so you are prepared to present your best self on the residency interview trail.

 September

 ERAS will start accepting applications at the beginning of September.
 We highly recommend submitting your application well before the deadline.
-The site also tends to crash around the time they are due because of the high volume of applicants, so ensure you’re not leaving it to the last possible day.
+The site also tends to crash around the time they are due due to the high volume of applicants, so don’t leave it to the last possible day.

 Applications are released to programs at the end of September, and interview invitations can be sent out as early as the next day, so if you submit your application close to the day ERAS releases your application, you could miss out on the first round of interviews.